-Anita Chew Cheng Im, a Malaysian aged 55, female, was appointed to the Board as an Independent Non-Executive Director of Kimlun Corporation Berhad on 1 December 2021.
-She is the Chairperson of the Audit Committee and member of the Nomination Committee.
+Anita Chew Cheng Im, a Malaysian aged 56, female, was appointed to the Board as an Independent Non-Executive Director of Kimlun Corporation Berhad on 1 December 2021.
+She is the Chairperson of the Audit and Risk Management Committee and a member of the Nomination Committee.